SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/lexicology/lexics/lexemics.md

 #### terms

 »⟮Terminology⟯« as a field is ⟮the study of ＿terms＿⟯.
-»⟮Terminology⟯« as a grouping is ⟮a set of ⟮＿terms＿⟯⟯.
+»⟮Terminology⟯« as a grouping is ⟮a set of⟯ ⟮＿terms＿⟯.
 »⟮A term⟯« is ⟮＿a lexical unit＿⟯ with ⟮a meaning⟯ ⟮related to a particular field⟯.

 ##### kinship terminology